Axway/amplify-central/content/en/docs/integrate_with_central/webhook/_index.md

 ### Create the trigger

 After the webhook has been created, you must specify when the webhook will be invoked.
-You can set up a webhook on any resource in Amplify Central by configuring a **Resource hook**.
+You can set up a webhook on any resource in Amplify by configuring a **Resource hook**.
 An event will be published on any CRUD operation.
 When the resource hook trigger conditions match, the resource hook referenced webhooks will be invoked, and an HTTP `POST` payload will be sent to the webhook's URL.
 For example, the webhook can be invoked when a new API asset is created.

 The following are examples of the **Resource Hook** payload.